What is Lanzarote famous for? Costa Teguise, Timanfaya National Park, and Playa Blanca are among the top places and best things to do in Lanzarote!

 Playa Blanca with its golden sand and calm waters offer good conditions for diving and plenty of restaurants, with terraces overlooking the sea, make this spot ideal to spend there a whole day.

 Outstanding, marvellous, just phenomenal!
-One of the top attractions on Lanzarote which is not easy to find! 😉
+It is one of the top attractions on Lanzarote which is not easy to find!?

-It was definitely worth spending 4 hours on the plane to finally get the opportunity to see this place! 😉 No trip to Lanzarote is complete without a visit to the “spoon in concrete” location.
-It’s one of the great things to do on Lanzarote if you are either a crazy spoon fan or concrete fanatics 😊
+It was definitely worth spending 4 hours on the plane to finally get the opportunity to see this place! ?
+No trip to Lanzarote is complete without a visit to the “spoon in concrete” location.
+It’s one of the top things to do in Playa Blanca Lanzarote if you are either a crazy spoon fan or a concrete fanatic.

 Would you add this to your bucket list?

 Playa Dorada with Golden sand and crystal-clear water is one of the nicest manmade beaches in Lanzarote.
 There a plenty of restaurants and little cafes so you can enjoy tapas from a bar area overlooking the sea.